Passer au contenu principal

 How to Install a Farmhouse Sink

 Since farmhouse sinks require cabinet support and a more intricate installation process, we recommend working with a professional to install this type of sink.
 However, depending on the style, you may feel comfortable following the manufacturer's instructions to install the sink yourself.
-Reference the instructions before making a decision to DIY or hire a professional.
+Reference the manufacturer’s instructions before making a decision to DIY or hire a professional.

 Ready to Shop?
 Check These Out!